 MP for Broxbourne

-Lewis Cocking is the Conservative MP for Broxbourne, elected in 2024.
-He currently serves on the Housing, Communities and Local Government Committee (since 2024-10-21) and on the Representation of the People Bill committee (from 2026-03-11), and has sat on several Bills committees in recent years.
+Lewis Cocking is the Conservative MP for Broxbourne, first elected in 2024.
+He currently serves on the Representation of the People Bill committee (since 11 March 2026) and on the Housing, Communities and Local Government Committee (since 21 October 2024), reflecting an active backbench role focused on electoral and housing policy.

-Declared financial interests include gifts, benefits and hospitality from UK sources, and paid employment (including ongoing paid employment).
+Declared financial interests include gifts, benefits and hospitality from UK sources (three entries) and earnings from employment, including ongoing paid employment (two entries).

 Generated 21 February 2026